The assessors will score all of your questions except question 1 which is not scored.

 This question will be assessed against these assessment criteria:

-- is there a clear management plan
+- is there a clear management plan and distinct project management role

 - what are the main technical, commercial, and environmental risks to the project’s success